June (TV channel)

-June, stylized as june and formerly called Filles TV until October 2009, is a TV channel which launched on 1 September 2004.
-This channel is mainly distributed in France and it is available on Canalsat, cable and ADSL.
+June (stylized as june and formerly called Filles TV until October 2009) was a French TV channel which launched on 1 September 2004.
+This channel was mainly distributed in France in exclusivity on Canalsat and other cable networks, and also in neighbouring French-speaking countries.

 History

-When June was launched as Filles TV, the channel broadcast girl programmes and emissions for girls aged 10 to 18 such as South of Nowhere, Frequency 4, So?, Degrassi: The Next Generation, My Lifestar, Is there a brain in this model? or The Janice Dickinson Modeling Agency.
+At launch, June was launched as Filles TV, the channel aired series and emissions for pre-teen and teen girls aged 10 to 18 such as South of Nowhere, Frequency 4, So?, Degrassi: The Next Generation, My Lifestar, Is there a brain in this model? or The Janice Dickinson Modeling Agency.

 All the programmes which used to air in June was dubbed in French.
-But Sabrina, the Teenage witch was given in French subtitles.
+But Sabrina, the Teenage witch was given only in French subtitles.

-In 2006, June decided to change its logo and hence, the second logo was Filles with the 'T' mark on TV.

-Then in 2007, June changed its logo again by keeping the T and keeping Filles vertically with a big TV.
-However, this logo was looking very funny.
-Hence, they changed the logo again.